kingofthegame101/kingofthegame101/README.md

 cutting manual work and keeping the pipeline clean.
 *Built with Google Apps Script + Sheets API.*

+### 🏛️ Club Finance Automation *(Google Apps Script)*
+> Built for the Vietnamese Club at SIM — team members submit a Google Form and the system automatically:
+- Generates a formatted bill document (Google Docs)
+- Logs all claims with amounts, descriptions, and payment type into a shared spreadsheet
+- Eliminated 100% of manual finance processing for the committee

+---

+### 💰 Personal Budget Tracker *(Google Apps Script)*
+> Scans incoming DBS bank alert emails via Gmail API, extracts transaction amounts, and logs them into a personal Google Sheet automatically.
+- Calculates weekly spending vs. budget in real time
+- Sends a daily email report with spending breakdown and budget remaining
+- Color-coded budget status (green / yellow / red)
 ---

 ## 📚 Background